 This course aims to improve students’ oral and conversational skills.
 The course provides both linguistic and cultural knowledge.
 Units follow a linguistic progress for this which goes from the verb to be; ser / estar / haber; prepositions; reflexive verbs; direct and indirect pronouns; irregular verbs; past perfect / imperfect / indefinite; simple future; the conditional tense and the present subjunctive.
 These grammar points are studied in a context that is related to cultural aspects in Spain.
 Thus students will see topics such as; the parts of the house, giving directions, using public transportation, food, fashion, a doctor’s visit, cultural festivals: Fallas, bullfighting, Christmas and Easter, among others.

-Due to the potential of being in a hospital setting during the pandemic this course is pending and can be canceled upon the discretion of the Global Health Risk Safety and Security Committee if they deem the situation a risk to students health and safety.
-Students are encouraged to plan as if this course will not run and to look into SPAN 1323: Medical Translation.
+Due to the potential of being in a hospital setting during the pandemic this course is not being offered due to the shadowing opportunity that poses a risk to students health and safety.
+Students are encouraged to take SPAN 1323: Medical Translation in its place.

 SPAN 1323: Español Para Profesionales de Salud includes a field placement in a local hospital.
 You will need to submit a medical report and background check to the Instituto Franklin.
 Only 15 students who score a 90% or above are admitted to this course as that is the number of doctors available to have students shadow them.
 Students should be advanced/native speakers.

 The Franklin Institute has an experienced staff of professionals that will serve as your on-the-ground guides and resources!